Eugene P. Ruehlmann Scholarship

 - Optional statement of community involvement (250 words or less);

-- One letter of reference from a faculty member (preferably in Political Science).
+- A letter of reference from a faculty member (preferably in Political Science).
 Your application will be considered complete only after we receive your letter of recommendation.
-Students should instruct faculty members to send the letter electronically to the Director of Undergraduate Studies, Dr. Andrew Lewis at: Andrew.Lewis@uc.edu.
+Students should instruct faculty members to send the letter electronically online or to the Director of Undergraduate Studies, Dr. Andrew Lewis at: Andrew.Lewis@uc.edu.

 The application process for academic year 2022-2023 opens December 10, 2021.
-The deadline to apply for the Ruehlmann Fellowship is January 14, 2022.
-The statement of purpose (#1), the public policy essay (#2) and optional statement of community involvement (#3) should be submitted online via the centralized A&S application system: http://www.artsci.uc.edu/information/undergrad/scholarships.
-The recommendations must be emailed directly to the Director of Undergraduate Studies.
+The deadline to apply for the Ruehlmann Fellowship is April 16, 2023.
+The statement of purpose (#1), the public policy essay (#2) and optional statement of community involvement (#3) should be submitted online via the centralized scholarship application system: ScholarshipUniverse.
 If you have any questions about the application process, please contact Dr. Andrew Lewis (Andrew.Lewis@uc.edu).

-The School of Public and International Affairs Undergraduate Committee reviews all applications and makes a decision by early March.
-The award is announced by the end of March and granted for the academic year beginning in August.
+The School of Public and International Affairs Undergraduate Committee reviews all applications and makes a decision by end of April.
+The award is announced by the end of April and granted for the academic year beginning in August.

 The Eugene P. Ruehlmann Papers 1956-69 (http://uclid.uc.edu/record=b3271334) are housed in the University of Cincinnati Library and is a collection of over 100 boxes of material open to research on city politics.
 The collection includes professional papers, campaign records, Cincinnati City Council materials, correspondence, and files on the Cincinnati ballpark (Riverfront Stadium).